Cpetak/urchin_adaptation/Analysis_of_outliers.md

 To get the total number of lncRNA nucleotides (for expected number of hits in chi-squared): overlap processed with check_overlap_within_df.py, then gff annotation (processed with filtering_annotation_forlist.py to account for promoters) was subtracted with take_out_gff_from_lncrna.py.
 Note: sp4.lncRNAs_overlap_processed.csv was first converted from 3.1 to 5.0.
 Then, each region's length was calculated and summed, together with the number of nucleotides for lncRNA in ncbi.
 Final number: 17,703,544

 To get the total number of enhancer nucleotides (for expected number of hits in chi-squared): overlapped regions from all different resources (ATAC, Chip, etc) into 1 file using the get_enhancer_overlaps.py code (regulatory_regions_lit_review folder, output overlapped_enhancers.csv).
 Then, I subtracted regions in lncRNA (additional file) and gff (processed as above).
-Gff file was translated into version 3.1.
-USED CODE X.
+Downloaded gff file for 3.1 version from NCBI, using this after processing (like above for gff 5.0). take_out_lnc_from_enhancer.py for subtracting lncRNA, then Y for subtracting gff.

 ### GO enrichment